I am always amazed when this happens, but sometimes people come to me for advice on travel (shock!).

 Sometimes it can be worth having a look on Hostelbookers too, either for comparison or because the price might be different.
 I’d also suggest, if you’re not sure about a place’s reputation, looking it up on TripAdvisor.
 And remember, not every hostel will be listed on these sites, so don’t panic if everywhere seems to be full – browse online or ask around when you get there.

-One of my favourite more recent discoveries is Air Bnb.
+One of my favourite more luxurious place to find accommodation is Air Bnb.
 Through this site, people can rent out their properties to holidaymakers and travellers short-term, often at a low price.
 In quite a few places, this can be cheaper than getting a hostel (and a whole lot nicer).
 Follow this link to get £30 off your first booking!

 Despite the annoying TV adverts, Trivago is actually a great additional option when you’re looking for accommodation.
 Especially when all the hostels seem to be booked up.
 Trivago basically finds you the cheapest price online for a particular hotel, without you having to search yourself.
 And sometimes, the hotels available will be cheaper than a hostel – so it’s definitely a worthwhile option.